enzyme/name/README.md

 # Formatter Options

-The follow examples use the name `Hubert Alfred Smith Cumberdale`
+The following examples use the name `Hubert Alfred Smith Cumberdale`

 Marker | Returned Name
 -------|--------------